nationalarchives/ds-caselaw-marklogic/README.md

 There are also other ways other importing data as detailed further down the readme but haven't been tested for a while.

+You will need to run `./corb migrate-ncn` in the `corb2` directory to ensure the files have ids.

 ### 5. (Optional) Run unit tests

 You can run the unit tests with `gradle mlUnitTest`.
 This relies on the tests being deployed; use `gradle mlDeploy` in the first instance,